The SVS rules:

 -All winning team members must be present at the screening and judging in order to recieve a SVS Championship Medal.
 This is only in regards to receiving The SVS Championship Medals.
 The team will still receive The SVS Trophy, cash prize, and any other team member who are there will receive a SVS Medal.

 -By registering and competing on a team in The Short Video Showdown all competitors agree to allow The Houston Film Production Club and its affiliates to film them and use their image and likeness for promotional content and content in general on all HFPC and SVS media materials and websites.
+Every person competing in the event also acknowledges that The Houston Film Production Club and all of its affiliates are not responsible in any way for personal injuries, equipment being damaged or stolen, or any other issues that are out of our hands.

 -Refunds can not be given back as a general policy.